One-drop rule: 20th century and contemporary times

-In 20th-century America, the concept of the one-drop rule has been primarily applied by White Americans to those of sub-Saharan Black African ancestry, when some Whites were trying to maintain some degree of overt or covert white supremacy.
+In 20th-century America, the concept of the one-drop rule has been primarily applied by European Americans to those of native African ancestry, when some Whites were trying to maintain some degree of overt or covert white supremacy.
 The poet Langston Hughes wrote in his 1940 memoir:

 This rule meant many mixed-race people, of diverse ancestry, were simply seen as African-American, and their more diverse ancestors forgotten and erased, making it difficult to accurately trace ancestry in the present day.

-Many descendants of those who were enslaved and trafficked by Europeans and Americans have assumed they have Native American ancestry.
+Many descendants of those who were enslaved native Africans and trafficked by Europeans and Americans have assumed they have Native American ancestry.
 Henry Louis Gates Jr.'s 2006 PBS documentary on the genetic makeup of African Americans, African American Lives, focused on these stories of Native American heritage in African-American communities.
 DNA test results showed, after African, primarily European ancestors for all but two of the celebrities interviewed.
 However, many critics point to the limitations of DNA testing for ancestry, especially for minority populations.

 During World War II, Colonel Karl Bendetsen stated that anyone with "one drop of Japanese blood" was liable for forced internment in camps.

 Today there are no enforceable laws in the U.S. in which the one-drop rule is applicable.
 Sociologically, however, while the concept has in recent years become less acceptable within the Black community, with more people identifying as biracial, research has found that in White society, it is still common to associate biracial children primarily with the individual's non-White ancestry.